saranshdave98/Booth-s-Algorithm-Simulation/README.md

  - **Step 3:** Execute "Booth Algorithm.ppsm" to finally run the simulation.

 # Technologies used
- - Visual Basic for Applications (MS Power-Point Macros)
+ - Visual Basic for Applications (MS-PowerPoint Macros)

 # Snapshot of an example simulation